Rex

 Age

-With my playful spirit, and gentle affection, I get along great with both people and other dogs, making me the perfect furry friend for any home
+With my playful spirit, and gentle affection, I get along great with relaxed and calm people and other dogs, making me the perfect furry friend for any home!!

-Out of state adoption fee is $500 (includes transport to your area) A $50 temporary fuel charge is also being added at this time.
+Out of state adoption fee is $550 (includes transport to your area)

 Attributes